 * The National Guard of the United States is a federally equipped

 reserve component of the United States military under the temporary control of its home state.
 That control can be rescinded at any time by the president.

 Each Guard may wear the same uniform but notice a key difference.
 The one above says U.S. Army while the one below says California.

 The Unorganized militia remains the Reserve Militia and is composed of every able-bodied man of at least 17 and under 45 years of age, that is not already a member of the National Guard.
 That's according to U.S. Code.
 But state laws are different.
 All that come to mind include those over 45 as well.
 North Carolina's is typical:

 "The militia of the State [of North Carolina] shall consist of all

 able-bodied citizens of the State and of the United States and all other able-bodied persons who have or shall declare their intention to become citizens of the United States, subject to the qualifications prescribed in this Chapter, who shall be drafted into the militia or shall voluntarily accept commission, appointment, or assignment to duty therein."

 That militia system is an integral part of national defense policy, the

-backbone of which is the Posse Comitatus Act of 1878, which was written to keep the military out of civilian law enforcement and act as a check
+backbone of which is the Posse Comitatus Act of 1878, which was written to keep the military out of civilian law enforcement and act as a check on civil police powers.

-and former reporter for CNN, The MacNeil Lehrer News Hour and ABC News.
+Dan Gifford is a national Emmy-winning, Oscar-nominated film producer and former reporter for CNN, The MacNeil Lehrer News Hour and ABC News.